A Little Bit of Irish

-A Little Bit of Irish is the soundtrack album of music from the 1966 TV special of the same name starring Bing Crosby, which aired on television in the USA and the UK on Saint Patrick's Day 1967.
+A Little Bit of Irish is the soundtrack album of music from the 1966 TV special of the same name starring Bing Crosby, which aired on television in the US and the UK on Saint Patrick's Day 1967.
 The CD was originally issued by Atlantic Records and an expanded version was issued by Golden Olden Records, both in 1993.
 Songs by the Irish-born composer Victor Herbert were added to the expanded CD, as was a segment featuring Irish tenor John McCormack together with other Irish-themed songs by Crosby from his various radio series.

 Background

 During personal discussions over several years which culminated in early 1966, Bing Crosby agreed to work with Irish entrepreneur George O'Reilly in the making of a television show in Ireland featuring Irish artists, music, and songs.
 The recording of this hour-long show was scheduled for a week in September 1966 and four locations were chosen for the outside filming.
 The show opened with Crosby standing on a small platform at O'Connell Bridge overlooking O'Connell Street in Dublin, then moving to the grounds and interior of Howth Castle at Deerpark in County Dublin.
 The second main segment was filmed on the stage of the world-famous Abbey Theatre in Dublin with The Little Dublin Singers, and the final segment was filmed amongst the keeves and vats at the Guinness Brewery in James's Street, Dublin with the Guinness Choir.

 The orchestra was the Radio Éireann Light Orchestra conducted by co-director Buddy Bregman, and they recorded the music in the O'Connell Hall, Dublin.
 Bing added his voice at the Eamonn Andrews Studios in Henry Street and also contributed some items live on location during the actual filming.
 He also scripted the programme himself and featured his wife Kathryn in the Howth Castle and Abbey Theatre segments.